How to Pack PODS and Other Moving Containers

 While moving services and moving trucks make moving easier, they also tend to be more expensive and less convenient.
 Moving containers—a combination moving truck and storage unit in one—are a great alternative with no time constraints.

-But you could find yourself paying for containers you don't actually need if you don't know how to efficiently and securely pack a moving container.
+But you could find yourself paying for containers you don't actually need if you don't know how to efficiently and securely pack a pod or moving container.
 We've gathered tips and tricks for how to pack a moving container, including PODS, so you can avoid a costly mistake and ensure your belongings arrive safe and sound.
 Here's what we'll go over:

 1. Getting ready to pack your storage container

-2. Preparing your belongings
+2. Preparing your belongings to pack a pod

-3. What, when, and how to load
+3. What, when, and how to load a pod

 4. How to pack fragile items and valuables

-5. The best way to load and unload
+5. The best way to load and unload a pod

 6. Our recommended moving supplies